Two decades from war, a new fight to save Bosnia

 Today's Bosnia has some 120 ministers and multiple layers of government.
 Public administration is the biggest single employer swallowing half the meagre state budget.
 Posts are given out as patronage, guaranteeing votes for the ruling parties.

-Bosnia has absorbed some nine billion euros (7.45 billion pounds) in foreign aid.
+Bosnia has absorbed some nine billion euros ($11.99 billion) in foreign aid.
 An international overseer retains ultimate authority, but the West's influence has been waning for years.
 The EU maintains a peace force of 1,250 troops.

 Nationalist rivalry has stifled development, deterred investors and left Bosnia without a central government for the whole of 2011 before an impasse was resolved in February.